SlabCalc LogoSlabCalc Concrete Technical Division

 Concrete Retaining Wall Cost in Seattle, WA

-Concrete retaining wall installation in Seattle, WA costs $35.59–$87.82 per sq ft fully installed.
-A typical retaining wall (200 sq ft face) runs $7,118–$17,564 total — based on 5 WSDOT King/Pierce County Bid Tabs (calibrated) contracts (2024).
+Homeowners in Seattle, WA typically pay $22.44–$55.37 per sq ft for concrete retaining wall installation.
+A typical retaining wall (200 sq ft face) runs $4,488–$11,074 total.
+Pricing is estimated from 5 WSDOT King/Pierce County Bid Tabs (calibrated) bid contracts, adjusted for residential market rates.

 Seattle's high annual rainfall makes retaining wall drainage the most important design element — hydrostatic pressure from saturated soil is a year-round concern in this climate, and drainage aggregate, perforated pipe, and weep holes are non-negotiable.
-At $35.59–$87.82/SF, Seattle is one of the most expensive markets in this dataset for concrete retaining wall (ranked 29th of 30), driven primarily by above-average union labor rates.
+At $22.44–$55.37/SF, Seattle is one of the most expensive markets in this dataset for concrete retaining wall (ranked 28th of 30), driven primarily by above-average union labor rates.
 These figures reflect 2024 WSDOT King/Pierce County Bid Tabs (calibrated) data adjusted to 2025 dollars (+7%, BLS concrete products price index).

-Seattle's soils vary by elevation — hilltop areas have glacial till with good bearing capacity, while lowland fill areas near the waterfront and in SoDo have softer soils with liquefaction risk in seismic events.
 Wall height is the largest cost driver — walls taller than 4 feet usually require engineering review and a permit, adding design and materials cost.
 Tiered designs, weep holes, and drainage aggregate backfill add $10–25/linear ft over a simple wall.
-Seattle's marine climate, union labor market, and permit costs put it at the top of the Pacific Northwest cost tier — scheduling outside the October–April rainy season gives better pour conditions and typically more competitive contractor pricing.

 Low